ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 6.4 Qualitative Examples

 To illustrate how the two prompting paradigms differ, the chain of thought for grant_04 ("WILLIAM WILLIAMS) is distilled into key stages.
-Table 4 shows these steps for the tool-chain (T-2) and one-shot (M-2) methods.
 The full grant text shown to the model was:

 \begin{quote}
 "WILLIAM WILLIAMS, 400 acs., on 8. side of the main Black Water Swamp; by run of Holloway Sw; 24 Apr.
 1703, p.
 519. Trans. of 8 pers: Note: 8 tights paid for to Wm, Byrd, Esqr., Auditor."